Today’s Wonder of the Day was inspired by Isaiah. Isaiah Wonders, “Why do monkeys eat bananas?” Thanks for WONDERing with us, Isaiah!

 But you don't have to be a monkey to love bananas.
 Children and adults alike crave this sweet yellow fruit.
 Whether you like to peel a banana and eat it fresh or you prefer a banana split with ice cream and other toppings, these tempting treats will tickle your taste buds.

 Monkeys probably don't know much about nutrition, but they know they love bananas.
 Why?
 It's probably because bananas tend to grow in the hot, tropical areas where monkeys usually live.
-They're a convenient source of food that happens to taste great and provide a lot of nutrients in a small package.
+They're a convenient source of food that provides a lot of nutrients in a small package.
 The type of banana that monkeys get in the wild, however, are not the same as those from the local store.
 Supermarket bananas are sweeter than those found in the wild.

 If you're an active kid, a banana can give you a quick dose of natural energy to keep your body going.
 Bananas are one of the few foods that contain all six of the major vitamin groups.
 In fact, bananas are a great source of vitamin C, fiber, and an important nutrient called potassium.